wildfly/quickstart/forge-from-scratch/README.md

 ## Undeploy the Application

-When you are ready to undeploy the application from WildFly:
+When you are ready to undeploy the application from ${product.name}:

 1. Go to the Red Hat JBoss Developer Studio `Servers` window.
-2. Expand the WildFly Server to see the list of deployed applications.
+2. Expand the ${product.name} Server to see the list of deployed applications.
 3. Choose the `forge-example` project created by this quickstart, right-click, and choose `Remove`.
 4. Click `OK` when asked if you are sure you want to remove resource from the server.
 You should see the following message: